CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

    ![](../media/download-deploy-run.png)

-   > **Note**: It may take up to 30 minutes for the Docker container to be ready and start accepting requests, depending on network speed.
+   > **Note**: Setting up the NVIDIA Riva model within the Docker Desktop environment can be a time-consuming process.
+Depending on factors such as network speed and system performance, the setup procedure may take as long as one hour to complete.
+Please be patient and allow sufficient time for the installation and configuration to finish.
+Minimize the tab and proceed with the next challenge while monitoring the configuration every 20 minutes.

 6. Once the NVIDIA Riva model has succeeded start the new CMD session and connect to the VM through SSH.